octo-technology/OpenTezos/docs/ligo/write-contracts-ligo.md

 ```

 It is declared as a tuple:
-- tez: amount of the reward
+- tez: the amount of the reward
 - timestamp: closing date
 - option(string): an optional description